Ways to make ends meet on a small farm or ranch

 Farm overnight stays

-Some farms have used 9flats, Airbnb, or GuestReady to make a side income.
+Some farms have used Airbnb, or HipCamp to make a side income.
 It might at first seem uncomfortable to have strangers spending the night on your property, but it might be worth a try.
-Check to see how other farmers are doing it and what they are charging per night.
+You can see if your prospective guests have a good rating from other hosts.
+Check to see how other farmers are managing it and what they are charging per night.
 If you have an extra house, trailer, or cabin on the property, this could be more comfortable, but you can also rent out a room in your main house.
 You might want to have visitors sign a liability waiver, even though your property insurance and their health insurance should cover any accidents.
-You should write clear instructions about where guests are welcome to go and where they shouldn’t go.
+Increase your chances of everything going well by writing clear instructions about where guests are welcome to go and where they shouldn’t go.

 Farm event hosting

-Some small farms, if they have some pretty areas on their property, like a creek side or meadow, are making side income from letting others host dinner parties or weddings on their property.
+Some small farms, if they have some pretty areas on their property such as a creek side or meadow, are making extra income from letting others host dinner parties or weddings on their property.
 You might have a bit of hassle from letting guests use your kitchen or bathroom for the time they’re there, but the event planners should handle everything else.
-You could even go to town that day or for a visit, to not have to be inconvenienced by the event.
-Just take some photos and send to some local wedding planners.
+You could even go to town that day or away for a visit, to not have to be inconvenienced by the event.
+Just take some photos and send tolocal wedding planners.
 If you find some interested folks who don’t have a wedding planner, you’ll want to make sure they know what you are and aren’t offering to do or provide.
-Here’s an article that can give a couple a place to start planning: https://www.elitedaily.com/p/how-much-does-a-farm-wedding-cost-real-planners-say-it-depends-18165776
+Here’s a wedding planning article that can give a couple a place to start planning.

 Grants for emergency preparedness